Overview of Diffie-Hellman

 Specifies the Diffie-Hellman group number for establishing dynamically-generated session keys.
 By default, the 1024-bit group is used.

-# Racoon IKE daemon configuration file.
+file when IPsec connection is activated.# Racoon IKE daemon configuration file.

 # See 'man racoon.conf' for a description of the format and entries.